St. Moritz: Climate

 St. Moritz has a subarctic climate (Köppen: Dfc) due to its particularly high elevation near to the tree line.
 It has cool summers coupled with cold nights and very cold, snowy winters with highs around freezing and 254 cm of average annual snowfall.
 The average temperature, about 2 °C (36 °F; measured in the nearby town of Samedan), is extremely low compared to that of the Swiss Plateau.
-It is also significantly lower to that of La Brévine, traditionally considered the coldest inhabited place in Switzerland.
+It is also significantly lower than that of La Brévine, traditionally considered the coldest inhabited place in Switzerland.